tonethar/IGME-330-Spring-2019/weekly/week-02A-notes.md

       - https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/arcTo
       - https://www.rgraph.net/blog/an-interactive-example-of-the-html5-canvas-arcto-function.html
     - in SG-2, you will see how to draw [bezier curves](https://en.wikipedia.org/wiki/Bézier_curve) using `ctx. quadraticCurveTo()` and `ctx.bezierCurveTo()`
-    - **Try It Yourself:** How could you make just the straight line in the shape above *green* in color?
+    - **Try It Yourself:** How could you make just the straight line in the shape above *green* in color, while leaving th rest of the stroke *red*?

 ## V. Reference
 - https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D